Karl Joseph: 2016

-He made his professional regular season debut in the Oakland Raiders' season-opening 35–34 win at the New Orleans Saints.
+He made his professional regular season debut in the Raiders' season-opening 35–34 win at the New Orleans Saints.
 On September 25, 2016, Joseph made his first career start and recorded a season-high ten combined tackles in the Raiders' 17–10 victory at the Tennessee Titans.
 On October 9, 2016, he collected six combined tackles, defended a pass, and made his first career interception off of Philip Rivers during a 34–31 victory over the San Diego Chargers.
 During a Week 12 contest against the Houston Texans, Joseph recorded a season-high nine solo tackles in the Raiders' 27–20 victory.
 During a Week 13 matchup against the Buffalo Bills, Joseph collected four combined tackles, but left the game after suffering an apparent toe injury that would cause him to miss the last four games of the season (Weeks 14–17).
 He finished the season with 60 combined tackles (44 solo), six pass deflections, and intercepted one pass in 12 games and nine starts.
 He was named to the PFWA All-Rookie Team after a strong rookie season.
 Pro Football Focus gave him an overall grade of 75.5, ranking him 50th among all qualifying safeties in 2016.
 He also received a coverage grade of 79.6, which ranked 29th.

-The Oakland Raiders received a playoff berth after finishing second in the AFC West with a 12–4 record.
-On January 7, 2017, Joseph started in his first career playoff game and recorded four solo tackles as the Raiders lost 14–27 to the Houston Texans in the AFC Wildcard game.
+The Raiders received a playoff berth after finishing second in the American Football Conference (AFC) West with a 12–4 record.
+On January 7, 2017, Joseph started in his first career playoff game and recorded four solo tackles as the Raiders lost 14–27 to the Texans in the AFC Wildcard game.